-Treatment for ADHD typically includes a combination of behavior therapy and stimulant medications.
-However, doctors sometimes also prescribe nonstimulant medications, such as guanfacine.
+Treatment for ADHD typically involves a combination of behavioral therapy and stimulant medications.
+However, doctors sometimes also prescribe nonstimulant medications, such as guanfacine (Intuniv).

 Attention deficit and hyperactivity disorder (ADHD) is a common neurodevelopmental disorder that typically develops in children but can also occur in adults.

 Doctors typically prescribe stimulant medications, such as methylphenidate (Ritalin), for people with ADHD.
-However, they may recommend trying a nonstimulant drug if other medications are unsuccessful or cause unwanted side effects.
+However, they may recommend trying a nonstimulant drug if other medications are ineffective or cause unwanted side effects.